 Effect of Potential on Photoelectric Current:

 For a fixed frequency and different intensity of light photoelectric current increases with increase in potential applied to Collector.
 When all photoelectrons reached the plate A and if we increase the potential applied to collector further, then photocurrent does not increase.
-This minimum value of photoelectric current is called saturation current.
+This maximum value of photoelectric current is called saturation current.

 If we reverse the battery, the plate A is at negative potential.
 Therefore at certain potential the photocurrent becomes zero at a particular value of negative potential V₀ is called stopping potential, when current becomes zero.

 Effect of Frequency of Incident Radiation on Stopping Potential: